Skip to main content

 8 mentions Positive Neutral Negative

-The game's story features a dual narrative involving a mother-daughter dynamic and a son exploring the dark corners of the deep web, which some players found intriguing despite its execution.
+The game's story features a dual narrative involving a mother-daughter dynamic and a son exploring the dark corners of the internet, which some players found intriguing despite its execution.
 While the concept of multiple endings adds depth, the overall experience is marred by gameplay issues, leaving players wanting more from the storyline.
-Overall, it presents a short horror tale that combines elements of suspense and exploration, but its abrupt conclusion disappointed some reviewers.
+Overall, it presents a short horror tale that combines elements of suspense and exploration.

 • “It's almost like there's some sort of a plot and a subplot, with the daughter and mother concerned for the father's cult interests, while the son explores the terrors of the deep web.”